levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- coll: The collection to reverse.
+- `coll`: The collection to reverse.

 **Returns:** The reversed collection.